protofire/docker-cronjob/README.md

 # docker-cronjob-protofire

-Just only automated build for Alpine + jq + curl + bcc.
-Based on https://stedolan.github.io/jq/.
+Just only automated build for Alpine + curl + jq + bc